 A holiday isn't complete without food—and Valentine's Day is no exception.
 Compared to an average day, reservation requests climb by 500% on February 14, making it the second busiest day of the year for restaurants (just behind Mother's Day).
 To entice customers, businesses use an array of Valentine's Day restaurants trends, from marketing tactics to special menus.

-With social distancing still in effect in most places, Valentine’s Day will be different this year.
-But that doesn’t mean diners won’t be celebrating the romantic and platonic love in their lives.
-So what are restaurants doing on Valentine’s Day in 2021?
-Many will be focusing on to-go orders, just like they did for most of 2020.
+So what are restaurants doing on Valentine's Day in 2022?
+Many will be focusing on to-go orders, just like they did for most of 2020 and 2021.

 Boost business from new and regular customers alike by converting your Valentine's Day offerings into thoughtful takeout and delivery options.
 Here are a few Valentine's Day restaurant trends and tips that will help keep love alive, stomachs full, and people safely socially distanced this February.